Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Away-step and Blended Pairwise Conditional Gradients

-When the domain $\cx$ is a polytope, one can obtain linear convergence in primal gap for a generalized self-concordant function using the well known \emph{Away-step Frank-Wolfe} (AFW) algorithm \citep{guelat1986some, lacoste15} with the adaptive step size of \citet{pedregosa2018step}, shown in Algorithm~\ref{appx:afw}.
+When the domain $\cx$ is a polytope, one can obtain linear convergence in primal gap for a generalized self-concordant function using the well known \emph{Away-step Frank-Wolfe} (AFW) algorithm \citep{guelat1986some,lacoste15} shown in \cref{appx:afw} and the more recent \emph{Blended Pairwise Conditional Gradients} (BPCG) algorithm \citep{tsuji2022pairwise} with the adaptive step size of \citet{pedregosa2018step}.
 We use $\cs_t$ to denote the \emph{active set} at iteration $t$, that is, the set of vertices of the polytope that gives rise to $\vx_t$ as a convex combination with positive weights.

-We can see that the algorithm either chooses to perform what is know as a \emph{Frank-Wolfe} step in Line~\ref{alg:appx:fw_step} of Algorithm~\ref{appx:afw} if the Frank-Wolfe gap $g(\vx)$ is greater than the \emph{away gap} $\innp{\nabla f(\vx_t),\va_t - \vx_t}$ or an \emph{Away}-step in Line~\ref{alg:appx:afw_step} of Algorithm~\ref{appx:afw} otherwise.
+For AFW, we can see that the algorithm either chooses to perform what is known as a \emph{Frank-Wolfe} step in Line~\ref{alg:appx:fw_step} of \cref{appx:afw} if the Frank-Wolfe gap $g(\vx)$ is greater than the \emph{away gap} $\innp{\nabla f(\vx_t),\va_t - \vx_t}$ or an \emph{Away} step in \cref{alg:appx:afw_step} of \cref{appx:afw} otherwise.
+Similarly for BPCG, the algorithm performs a Frank-Wolfe step in Line~\ref{alg:BPCG:if_condition} of \cref{alg:BPCG} if the Frank-Wolfe gap is greater than the pairwise gap $\innp{\nabla f(\vx_t),\va_t - \vs_t}$.
+For simplicity of exposition, we made both algorithms start with a vertex of of $\cx$ in $\dom{f}$.
+Although this could be too restrictive for some applications (e.g.~when the function includes a barrier of the polytope), it is easy to warm-start the active set with an initial combination of vertices.

-The proof of linear convergence follows closely from \citet{pedregosa2018step} and \cite{lacoste15}, with the only difference that we need to take into consideration that the function is generalized self-concordant as opposed to smooth and strongly convex.
-One of the key inequalities used in the proof is a scaling inequality from \cite{lacoste15} very similar to the one shown in Proposition~\ref{th:bound_interior_optimum} and Proposition~\ref{appx:key_proposition_str_cvx_sets}, which we state next:
+Both proofs of linear convergence follow closely from \cite{pedregosa2018step,lacoste15} but leverage generalized self-concordant instead of smoothness and strong convexity.
+One of the key inequalities used in the proof is a scaling inequality from \citet{lacoste15} very similar to the one shown in Proposition~\ref{th:bound_interior_optimum} and Proposition~\ref{appx:key_proposition_str_cvx_sets}, which we state next:

 \begin{proposition} Let $\cx\subseteq \rr^n$ be a polytope, and denote by $\cs$ the set of vertices of the polytope $\cx$ that gives rise to $\vx\in \cx$ as a convex combination with positive weights, then for all $\vy \in \cx$: